desain/owlbear-emanation/README.md

 interface CreateAurasMessage {
     type: "CREATE_AURAS";
     /**
-     *  Item IDs for character images that will receive auras.
+     *  Item IDs for character images that will receive the aura.
      */
     sources: string[];
     /**